Georgia Southern Eagles football: Chad Lunsford (2017–2021)

 The team's fortunes changed in 2021, when a 1-3 start to the season led to Lunsford's firing.
 Cornerbacks coach Kevin Whitley took over as interim head coach.
 The Eagles ultimately posted a 3-9 record, the team's third losing season since transitioning to the FBS, and the second-worst season in the modern era.

 Clay Helton (2022–present)

 On November 2, 2021, Georgia Southern hired Clay Helton, former head coach of the USC Trojans, as the new head coach.
 On September 10, 2022, Clay Helton led Georgia Southern to a 45-42 upset victory over Nebraska, earning national attention.
-The victory marked the second time that Georgia Southern has beaten a Power 5 school since defeating Florida in 2013.
+The victory marked the second time that Georgia Southern has beaten a Power 5 school and the first time since the Eagles defeated Florida in 2013.